ISRAELI STRIKES on IRAN

 What Was the Iran Nuclear Deal?

 In 2015, a deal was signed by Iran and several world powers, including the U.S., which restricted Iran's nuclear program in exchange for sanctions relief.
-The agreement, known as the Joint Comprehensive Plan of Action (JCPOA), led to Iran dismantling much of its nuclear program and permitting international inspections in their previously secretive program.
+The agreement, known as the Joint Comprehensive Plan of Action (JCPOA), led to Iran dismantling much of its nuclear program and permitting international inspections in its previously secretive program.
 The goal was to reduce tensions in the Middle East, particularly regarding Israel and Saudi Arabia.

 In 2018, during his first presidency, Donald Trump withdrew the U.S. from the deal, claiming that it was ineffective in curtailing Iran's missile program and their growing international influence.
 Iran resumed its nuclear expansion program soon after.

 The deadly drone attack on Qasem Soleimani in 2020, ordered by Trump, prompted further uranium stockpiling.
-Viewed as the second most powerful person in Iran at the time, this attack was a serious provocation.
+Viewed as the second-most-powerful person in Iran at the time, this attack was a serious provocation.

 In April 2025, the U.S. and Iran both agreed to return to the deal, but disagreed on the terms.
 The meetings were in their third stage and, according to Trump, were close to finalisation.

-U.S. Involvement
+U.S. Military Involvement

 Trump had apparently warned Israel not to attack while the U.S. was negotiating with Iran.
 He reportedly pushed Netanyahu for more time for diplomatic talks.
 The strikes, however, seem intended to destroy attempts at negotiations.

 The United States was overtly involved in the planning of the attacks and failed to negotiate in good faith with Iran during the last two months.
-In anticipation of the strikes, the U.S. Air Force deployed an F-15 fighter aircraft to Jordan two weeks prior to intercept Iranian drones and cruise missiles if needed.
+In anticipation of the strikes, the U.S. Air Force deployed F-15 fighter aircraft to Jordan two weeks prior to intercept Iranian drones and cruise missiles if needed.

 The U.S. and the IAEA undermined their credibility in the process.
 For those seeking additional insights, we highly recommend a recent video interview with the renowned analyst Scott Ritter.